Dilara Bozan: Career

 Bozan won the bronze medal in the women's kata event at the 2015 European Games held in Baku, Azerbaijan.
 She won the gold medal in the women's individual kata event at the 2017 Islamic Solidarity Games held in Baku, Azerbaijan.

 At the 2018 European Karate Championships held in Novi Sad, Serbia, she won one of the bronze medals in both the individual and team kata events.
 In the same year, she also competed in the women's individual kata event at the 2018 World Karate Championships held in Madrid, Spain.

 In 2019, Bozan represented Turkey at the European Games in Minsk, Belarus and she won one of the bronze medals in the women's individual kata event.
 In 2019, she also competed in the women's individual kata event at the 2019 World Beach Games held in Doha, Qatar without winning a medal.

 In 2021, Bozan won the silver medal in her event at the European Karate Championships held in Poreč, Croatia.
-She qualified at the World Olympic Qualification Tournament in Paris, France to represent Turkey at the 2020 Summer Olympics in Tokyo, Japan.
+She qualified at the World Olympic Qualification Tournament in Paris, France to represent Turkey at the 2020 Summer Olympics in Tokyo, Japan, resulting in her getting 5th place after getting defeated by Italy's Viviana Bottaro.